telerik/ajax-docs/installation/installing-the-telerik-controls-from-msi-file.md

 1. Log into your [Telerik account](http://www.telerik.com/account/default.aspx) and click on **Downloads** from the top menu.

-1. On the loaded page choose from your purchased products or trial downloads Telerik UI for ASP.NET AJAX, and click on it.
+1. On the loaded page choose from your purchased products or trial downloads Telerik® UI for ASP.NET Ajax, and click on it.

 1. Download the **Automatic installation** (**MSI**) file.

-1. Once the download completes, run the **MSI** file and follow the instructions.On a 32bit machine the wizard will install the Telerik UI for ASP.NET AJAX component in the following folder unless you specify otherwise: **C:\Program Files\Telerik\** and the path is **C:\Program Files (x86)\Telerik\** for a 64bit machine.
+1. Once the download completes, run the **MSI** file and follow the instructions.On a 32bit machine the wizard will install the Telerik® UI for ASP.NET Ajax component in the following folder unless you specify otherwise: **C:\Program Files\Telerik\** and the path is **C:\Program Files (x86)\Telerik\** for a 64bit machine.

 >note The latest package available for download already has all updates/HOTFIXES applied.
 There is no need to update it further.
 >

->note The MSI installation will not overwrite previous Telerik UI for ASP.NET AJAX installations, unless it is of the same version.
+>note The MSI installation will not overwrite previous Telerik® UI for ASP.NET Ajax installations, unless it is of the same version.
 >

-From the the **Resources** section of same page you can also download the **MSI** installation for the examples of the Telerik UI for ASP.NET AJAX.
+From the the **Resources** section of same page you can also download the **MSI** installation for the examples of the Telerik® UI for ASP.NET Ajax.
 Once you install them on your machine, you can launch the Live Demos in either of the following ways:

 * Using the Start Menu programs: open **Telerik -> Live Examples - UI for ASP.NET AJAX**